 Supporting Political Campaigns

-While supporting campaigns, it’s essential for donors to research and understand where their money is going.
-Transparency about fund allocation ensures that contributions align with the donor’s intentions and the campaign’s promises.
+While supporting campaigns, donors need to research and understand where their money is going.

 Backing Civic Organizations and NGOs